getpawprint/slate/source/includes/_form_library.md

 Parameter | Type | Description
 --------- | ---- | -----------
-appointment_types | string[] | Datasync intakes only - an instance of this form is generated on appointment type match. template_id | int | Form template ID previous_id | int? | Form ID; if specified, the previous form will be deactivated and this form will be activated to simulate an "edit" while preserving the form history for previous instances. form | object | Form specification
+appointment_types | string[] | Datasync intakes only - an instance of this form is generated on appointment type match. species | string[] | Datasync intakes only - an instance of this form is generated on species match. breeds | string[] | Datasync intakes only - an instance of this form is generated on breed match. template_id | int | Form template ID previous_id | int? | Form ID; if specified, the previous form will be deactivated and this form will be activated to simulate an "edit" while preserving the form history for previous instances. form | object | Form specification